-The Community has been described as this in the past, reflecting our wonderful site but also the fact we are not as well known as we should be.
-This impacts the number of customers and donations for our businesses.
+We have been described as a 'best kept secret', reflecting the fact we are not as well-known as we could be.
+This significantly impacts the number of customers and donations for our businesses, amongst other things.
+Our Marketing and Communications Strategy will focus on remedying this gap.